virtualdemocracies/unified-token-standard/README.md

 1. **Standardized, community based, organic classes of fully featured NTFs with verifiable provenance**.

-1. **Manufacturer/Brand** entity to leverage real world assets tokenization.
+1. **Manufacturer/Brand** entity as exclusive creator and provenance authority over all the tokenized assets under its brand.

 ## Abstract